likitha-shankar/Linux-Security-Agent/docs/USAGE.md

 ### Training

 - Model is automatically trained on first run
-- Uses synthetic data with normal and suspicious patterns
+- Uses real ADFA-LD dataset (5,205 syscall sequences from actual Linux systems)
 - Model is saved and reused on subsequent runs
+- See `TRAINING_DATA_SOURCES.md` for details on training data

 ## Action System